Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Introduction

-Recent studies have also highlighted that modelling choices in the forward problem can significantly affect the reconstruction outcome beyond localization accuracy.
-In particular, the study of Söderholm \emph{et al.} showed that preprocessing steps such as peeling, which modifies the anatomical modelling of the head, can have a notable effect on FEM-based EEG source reconstruction results \cite{soderholm2024effects}.
+Recent studies have also reaffirmed that modelling choices in the forward problem can significantly affect the reconstruction outcome.
+In particular, preprocessing steps such as peeling \cite{soderholm2024effects}, which restrict the positions where synthetic sources can be placed in a discretized computational domain where conductivity jumps exist, can have a notable effect on numerical EEG forward solution \cite{wolters-etal-2007} and therefore the corresponding source reconstruction results.
 This further emphasizes that forward modelling choices influence not only accuracy but also the spatial characteristics of the reconstructed activity.
-Finite element method (FEM) based forward modelling provides a flexible framework for improving modelling accuracy by incorporating realistic head geometry and tissue conductivity distributions \cite{he2020zeffiro,schrader2021duneuro}.
-Within this framework, the choice of source model has a significant impact on the reconstruction.
+Finite-Element-Method (FEM)-based forward modelling provides a flexible framework for improving modelling accuracy by incorporating realistic head geometry and tissue conductivity distributions \cite{he2020zeffiro,schrader2021duneuro}.
+Within this framework, the choice of source model significantly impacts the reconstruction.
 For example, divergence-conforming $\Hdiv$ models (a quadratic extension of the linear Whitney basis), partial integration, and St.~Venant approaches have been shown to exhibit different trade-offs between focality and numerical accuracy \cite{miinalainen2019realistic}.
 Importantly, these differences are reflected not only in localization error but also in the spatial distribution of the reconstructed activity.

 Recent developments, such as the Local subtraction approach, provide a mathematically sound and computationally efficient way to model singular dipolar sources in FEM \cite{holtershinken2025local}.
 Combining those with advanced inverse methods enables reconstructing weakly distinguishable activity \cite{lahtinen2024shalpr,lahtinen2024standardized}, e.g., deep subcortical sources, while also motivating a comprehensive analysis of EEG source imaging dynamics that goes beyond pointwise localization accuracy.